 [Also, to be honest I don't really understand/like the Stolpovsky parameterization...
 They relate it to kapp calculated with Martin-curve... and then, I believe, they relate it to RRPOC which is calculated from the depth-integrated rate of POC degradation in the bioturbated layer.
 But then they just get globally uniform k-values anyway...] ???
 I find this very strange...

+Because it IS strange.
+I do find neither the 2015 nor the 2017 paper promising

 Comment: